NortonWEI/private-dinning-opentable/README.md

 ## Design Decisions

-- Business rules are evaluated in local time and persisted in UTC.
+- Business rules are evaluated in local date time and persisted in UTC.
+Restaurant operating hours are evaluated in local time and persisted in String.
 See: *docs/adr/utc-time-handling.md*
 - Availability is calculated using fixed time-block slots.
 See: *docs/adr/fixed-time-slots.md*
 - Multiple overlapping reservations are allowed as long as capacity constraints are respected.
 See: *docs/adr/flexible-capacity-management.md*
 - MongoDB is adopted in the system.
 See: *docs/adr/db.md*